microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 Each provider contains a set of ActionGroups, which themselves contain Actions.
 These Actions are what appear as property editors in the tab content.
 Groups are separated by a horizontal line.
 If you need to refer to an Action or ActionGroup programmatically, you can assign it an [Action Token](./xaml-designer-suggested-actions-extensibility-tokens.md).

-For a list of available pre-made actions, see [Features](./xaml-designer-suggested-actions-extensibility-features.md).
+For a list of available pre-made actions and action types, see [Features](./xaml-designer-suggested-actions-extensibility-features.md).
 To learn about creating custom actions, see [Customization](./xaml-designer-suggested-actions-extensibility-customization.md).

 If a SuggestedActionProvider does not contain any visible actions after `PrepareActions()` completes, it will not be shown in the popup.
 However, if the provider _becomes_ empty as a result of some action performed while the popup is open, the tab will remain present and display its `OnEmptyDisplayString`.